Welcome to Teaching with Zoom!

 Teaching Online for Remote Learning

-Teaching online opens the door to new innovative teaching styles, dynamic interactions, inclusivity and assessments to enhance student learning in our Baruch community.
-Whether you are teaching synchronously, asynchronously, hybrid or hyflex, developing an online syllabus taps new skill sets in listening and communicating to create an effective learning environment.
-Beyond these basics, the online teacher must also address broader issues of security, intellectual freedom and privacy, inclusiveness and academic integrity.
+Teaching online opens the door to new innovative teaching styles, dynamic interactions, inclusivity, and assessments to enhance student learning in our Baruch community.
+Whether you are teaching synchronously, asynchronously, hybrid or hyflex, developing a syllabus that addresses virtual skill sets in listening, interacting, and communicating is essential to create an effective learning environment.
+Beyond these basics, the remote teacher must also address broader issues of security, intellectual freedom, and privacy, inclusiveness and academic integrity.
+When planning for virtual student learning, each faculty member must consider the best pedagogy (teaching style, policies, norms, assessment methods) and appropriate technology (method for communicating and engaging with students) to deliver the content and learning goals effectively.
+The Center for Teaching and Learning has many classes, tools, and individualized consulting to assist you in that effort.

-When planning for remote teaching, each faculty member must consider both the pedagogy (teaching style, policies, norms, assessment methods) and the technology (method for communicating and engaging with students) to create the best learning environment for the classes and content.
-This Zoom guide is designed for all the instructors who will need a remote class meeting platform to support any of the learning environments currently offered by Baruch.
+This Zoom guide is designed for all the instructors who need a remote/virtual class meeting platform to support any of the learning modalities currently offered by Baruch.
 If you have additional Zoom tech questions not answered here, you can always access the Zoom Help Center 24/7 or access the many links included in the guide.

-While this guide focuses on using Zoom to complement your online pedagogy objectives, other technologies for web conferencing (including Blackboard Collaborate) are supported by Baruch and CUNY and can be found in the web conferencing best practices guide.
+While this guide focuses on using Zoom to complement your online pedagogy objectives, other technologies for web conferencing (including Blackboard Collaborate and Microsoft Teams) are supported by Baruch and CUNY and can be found in the web conferencing best practices guide.
 Review these carefully and select the one that suits your teaching style.

 Note: If you want to explore the baseline guidelines for effective computer and internet connections that are needed to work effectively with Zoom, refer to this page at zoom.com.
-For those of you who may already be using Windows 11, you must use Zoom 5.9 or higher.
+For those of you using Windows 11, you must use Zoom 5.9 or higher.

 What is Zoom?

-Zoom is a video-conferencing platform licensed by CUNY and available to all Baruch faculty, staff and students at no cost.
+Zoom is a video-conferencing platform licensed by CUNY and available to all Baruch faculty, staff, and students at no cost.
 CUNY uses Zoom meetings (not Zoom webinars or Zoom Rooms.)
 Zoom allows you to participate remotely with your students using audio, video, and text-based chat, with breakout rooms, polling and other participation and engagement tools for student interaction.
 It is your classroom ‘without walls’ and allows your students to participate in your class through web (computer and tablet), mobile (smartphones) and audio (phone) communications.
-Your students have full access to Zoom through the CUNY and Baruch license and can use it for their own interaction and meetings throughout the semester.
+Your students have full access to Zoom through the CUNY license and can use it for their own interaction and meetings throughout the semester.
 Students appreciate the flexibility of Zoom and find it a good learning environment.
 Access to Zoom is easy for you and your students.
-Until December 28, go to baruch.zoom.us and login with your Baruch email credentials.
-After December 29 at noon, login with your CUNY credentials.
+Got to https://cuny.zoom.us/ and login with your CUNY credentials.

 Note: Zoom is not a learning management system.
 Zoom is meant to be used in tandem with Blackboard, Slack or your course blog for conducting effective online courses.

-Zoom is built for synchronous video meetings, where all students join a session at a designated time, but it is also a great audio broadcast tool.
+Zoom is built for synchronous video and audio meetings, where all students join a session at a designated time.
 While it’s helpful to see our students’ faces during class sessions, many students choose not to share their video.
-CUNY policy states that students cannot be required to turn on their web cameras during online sessions unless they have been notified as they register for the class.
-Beginning in Spring 2022, many class registrations already have included this notification in CUNYfirst.
+CUNY policy states that students cannot be required to turn on their web cameras during online sessions.
 To review the CUNY policy, refer to the University’s Academic Continuity Guidance page.

-However, even if you won’t be requiring video, that doesn’t mean the online class needs to be impersonal.
-As a matter of fact, it is actually easier on Zoom to remember and track student participation because the participant’s name, whether host or student, is always present on the screen.
+Even when you don’t see a student’s face in the online class, that doesn’t mean it has to be impersonal.
+As a matter of fact, it is actually easier on Zoom to engage with students, remember names, and track student participation because the participant’s name, whether host or student, is always present on the screen.
+Zoom also has several ways for the student participate in the online class: chat, raise hand, use emoji and speak.

 Note: To always see your students’ names in their video boxes, go to Settings and select ‘Always display participant names in video’ in the Video options.

 Used effectively, Zoom meeting tools can provide the teacher the chance to address a broader student audience, i.e., those who may engage passively as well as those who are comfortable in an active, in-class conversation.
-Encourage use of all the Zoom features and instruct your students on the basics of Zoom so that everyone can be included in the class.
+Encourage your students to use of all the Zoom features.
+When your class begins, instruct your students on the basics of Zoom so that everyone can be involved.
 For example, you may want to discuss the following at the start of every semester:

-- Demonstrate how the Participant Box provides options for hand raising and quick top-line polling
+- Demonstrate how the Participant Box provides options for hand raising, using emojis

-- Show how in-class Chat can be used for questions and comments, offering students who are reticent to speak a different way to have their voice and opinions acknowledged
+- Show how in-class Chat can be used for questions and comments, offering students who are reticent to speak a different way to have their voice and opinions acknowledged.
+Zoom now permits students to react to individual chat comments by comment or emoji

 - Include the use of Breakout rooms in the first class to create community and enhance teaming skills

-- Note the availability of Live Transcription for those students requiring hearing accommodation, clarity in poor internet audio or for English language learners and ESL
+- Note the availability of Live Transcription for those students requiring hearing accommodation, to counter poor internet audio, or for English language learners and ESL

-Moving to the online modality allows the teacher an opportunity to examine their own teaching style — visual, auditory, reading, experiential — and match it to the preferences of their students.
-On the plus side, the online environment opens up access to teaching resources and ways to reach new students.
-Here’s how Zoom can help you with your class and students in the online modality.
+The online modality allows the teacher an opportunity to examine their own teaching style — visual, auditory, reading, experiential — and match it to the preferences of their students.
+The online environment opens access to teaching resources and ways to reach new students.
+Here’s how Zoom can help you with your class and students in various online modalities

 Getting Started with Zoom at Baruch and Managing Settings